katoch30/DSL501_Project/README.md

 - **Size**: ~235 hours of speech (~500k EN–FR pairs)

 **Note**: The full dataset is very large (tens of GB) and is therefore **not included in this repository**.
+**Update**: a subset of the training data is uploaded which contains english and french scripts.
 Instead:
 - You can download the complete dataset directly from Zenodo using the link above.
-- For demonstration and reproducibility, this repository includes scripts to create a **small subset** of the data.